-They were then transported to the department store where they were
+They were then transported to the department store where they now stand, gloriously and proudly displayed.

 Completed in 1934, just after Sidney Myer’s death, eight of the murals are almost floor to ceiling.